 The Research Involvement Network (RIN) is a group of brain tumour patients and carers from all over the UK who have expressed a strong interest in being involved in research.
 For them, participation in your project, at any stage of its development and in any capacity, would mean using their own personal experience of this devastating disease for the greater good.
 Ways in which RIN members could be involved in your research include but are not limited to:

 Whether you are looking for brain tumour patients and carers in general or a more specific group such as parents of children with a brain tumour or people affected by a high or low grade glioma, the RIN can accommodate your needs accordingly.
-The RIN operates mainly through a closed Facebook group and email, making it easy to reach all members simultaneously, no matter where they are geographically located.
-However if you require people from a certain geographical area (to join a steering group for example) that can also be arranged.

 For such a devastating disease, bringing together such a network is a difficult task.
 We considered trying to set up a network initially but this has been extremely difficult due to the health of the patients.
 We sincerely hope to continue engagement with the RIN pre and post future grant awards.